Laurent Esso

-Laurent Esso (born August 10, 1942) is a Cameroonian politician who is currently serving in Joseph Ngute's government.
+Laurent Esso (born 10 August 1942) is a Cameroonian politician who is currently serving in Joseph Ngute's government.

 Esso held a succession of key posts under President Paul Biya since 1988.
 He served in the government of Cameroon as Minister of Justice from 1996 to 2000, Minister of Public Health from 2000 to 2001, Minister of Defense from 2001 to 2004, and Minister of Foreign Affairs from 2004 to 2006.
 Subsequently, Esso was Secretary-General of the Presidency, with the rank of Minister of State, from September 2006 to December 2011.
 He has again served as Minister of Justice since December 2011.

+Early life and education

+Laurent Esso was born on 10 August 1942 in Douala, Cameroon.
+He studied law and later went to the National School of Administration and Magistracy (ENAM), where he was trained to become a senior government official.